anna099/hegel/culture/2-cultural-formation.md

 #### Cultural Formation and its Realm of Actuality

-The world of culture, as Hegel sees it, is one wherein are equal.
+The world of culture, as Hegel sees it, is one wherein individuals are equal.
 This equality is not established through legal status or legal status or through mutual recognition, but through each individual's equal alienated conformity to the universal.
 Everyone relinquishes their individuality -- gives up their desires, personalities, and so on -- in order to bring the world to its actuality and achieve oneness with the beyond.
 Seeing the world as something alien, cultural individuals aim not to belong in the world but to 'take possession' of it, precisely by mastering nature (especially their own natural existence) according to God's will.[^12] *Bildung* is the name for this mastery.

 By carrying out their life in this way, the individual comes to realise that their 'actuality still solely consists in their sublation of [their] natural